Maine Rural Health and Primary Care Program

 - Use of the emergency room for non-emergent issues or issues that could be addressed in the community instead

 The Maine Flex Program brings together various networks including a CEO Network, CNO Network, CFO Network, Quality Director Network and Nurse Manager Network.
-All are comprised of CAH staff in specific functional roles (which determines the network in which they participate).
+All are comprised of CAH staff in specific functional roles, which determines the network in which they participate.
 Additionally, the Rural Health and Primary Care Program staff and a Maine Hospital Association staff member participate in the CEO and CFO networks.
-These networks serve as unique arenas for Maine CAHs to come together as a group, discuss their challenges in the CAH realm and share best practices, network and identify projects to engage with as a group.
-The high level of sharing that happens in these Networks (and the lack of competition between CAHs) gives purpose to the Flex Program.
+These networks serve as unique arenas for Maine CAHs to come together as a group and discuss their challenges in the CAH realm as well as share best practices, network and identify potential projects.
+The high level of sharing that happens in these networks (and the lack of competition between CAHs) gives purpose to the Flex Program.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

 The Maine Flex Program collaborates with its peers in New Hampshire, Vermont and Massachusetts to provide educational resources for CAH staff.
 Known as the NEPI Network, the states work together in collaboration with the New England Rural Health Roundtable to maximize services by pooling a set amount of Flex funds from each state.
 NEPI provides access to: